 October 21, 2020

 Podcasts have become both magazine and radio for the 21st century.
 They cover every topic imaginable, have built-in ads targeted to their audiences, and bring expertise and talent from out of the woodwork.
 Farming podcasts, or ag podcasts, are a rich field of information, interviews, and entertainment.
 We’ve compiled a short list to introduce virgin listeners and veterans alike to the best farming podcasts.
-This list is not comprehensive, however and if you have a specific niche—say permaculture or beekeeping—explore the hundreds of ag options from around the podcasting globe.
+This list of farmer-to-farmer podcasts is not comprehensive, however and if you have a specific niche—say permaculture or beekeeping—explore the hundreds of options from around the podcasting globe.

 For humor, we recommend Shark Farmer.
 The format includes interviews with a variety of farmers, but the host—farmer Rob Sharkey—is in the same league with seasoned comedians.
 Coming from a long line of Illinois farmers, Sharkey knows of what he speaks.
 He makes it easy for guests to inform and entertain in whatever their niche may be, and a website supports the podcast to make the whole affair accessible to newbies and long time followers.